A by-law relating generally to the conduct

 7. By-laws and their amendment

 7.1 Invalidity of any Provisions of this By-law

 The invalidity or unenforceability of any provision of this by-law shall not affect the validity or enforceability of the remaining provisions of this by-law.

 7.2 Omissions and Errors

-The accidental omission to give any notice to any Member, Director, Officer, Member of a committee of the Board or public accountant, or the non-receipt of any notice by any such person where the Corporation has provided notice in accordance with the by-laws or any error in any notice not affecting its substance shall not invalidate any action taken at any meeting to which the notice pertained or otherwise founded on such notice.
+The accidental omission to give any notice to any Member, Director, Officer, Member of a committee of the Board or public accountant, or the non-receipt of any notice by any such person where the Corporation has provided notice in accordance with the By-Laws or any error in any notice not affecting its substance shall not invalidate any action taken at any meeting to which the notice pertained or otherwise founded on such notice.

 7.3 By-law Amendments

-Subject to the Act and the Articles, the Board of Directors may, by resolution, make, amend or repeal any By-Laws that regulate the activities or affairs of the Corporation.
+Subject to the Articles, the Board of Directors may, by resolution, make, amend or repeal any By-Laws that regulate the activities or affairs of the Corporation.
 Any such by-law, amendment or repeal shall be effective from the date of the resolution of Directors until the next meeting of Members where it may be confirmed, rejected or amended by the Members by ordinary resolution.
 If the by-law, amendment or repeal is confirmed or confirmed as amended by the Members it remains effective in the form in which it was confirmed.
 The by-law, amendment or repeal ceases to have effect if it is not submitted to the Members at the next meeting of Members or if it is rejected by the Members at the meeting.